gini/gini-capture-sdk-android/ginicapture/src/doc/source/integration.rst

 quality and orientation of the images.
 The user can correct the order by dragging the thumbnails of the images and can also correct the orientation by rotating the images.

-A ``MultiPageReviewFragmentListener`` instance must be available until it is attached to an activity.
+A ``MultiPageReviewFragmentListener`` instance must be available before it is attached to an activity.
 Failing to do so will throw an exception.
 The listener instance can be provided either implicitly by making the host activity implement the ``MultiPageReviewFragmentListener`` interface or explicitly by setting the listener using ``setListener()``.